All Episodes

 In Hillary's case, I have huge fear of her policies and her utter total demand to control as much of American life as possible based on those policies.

-Uh Tim Russert recently got his back.
+Moyers, Tim Russert recently got his back, you know, at that debate.

-It's also obvious that there's there's just no sense of humor on the other side of the aisle.
+It's also obvious that there's just no sense of humor on the other side of the aisle.

-They just hey, you know that's pretty clever.
+They just, hey, you know, that's pretty clever.

-That's pretty funny, because it's an accurate portrayal of the way a lot of people think of Mrs. Clinton.
+That's pretty funny because it's an accurate portrayal of the way a lot of people think of Mrs. Clinton.

-She got 49% negatives.
+She's got 49% negatives.

 That analysis would never occur to these people.

-Forty, you'll see the the aerial photos.
+You'll see the aerial photos.

-It was uh an amazing sight.
+It was an amazing sight.

 You can't use your uterus in your brain.